Clinical Updates in Reproductive Health

 Recommendation:

 • Exposure to mifepristone alone has not been shown to cause fetal malformations.
-Exposure to misoprostol is associated with a small increased risk of malformations if the woman has an ongoing pregnancy and decides not to terminate.
-Women with an ongoing pregnancy after using misoprostol should be counseled about the risk if they choose to continue the pregnancy.
+Exposure to misoprostol is associated with a small increased risk of malformations if the person has an ongoing pregnancy and decides not to terminate.
+Individuals with an ongoing pregnancy after using misoprostol should be counseled about the risk if they choose to continue the pregnancy.

 Strength of recommendation: Strong